abhi104005/EventBooking/README.md

 ✅ Search & Filter Events
 ✅ Dockerized setup
 ✅ Kubernetes support for local deployment
+✅ SonarQube Integration for Code Quality
+✅ CI/CD with GitHub Actions

 **🤝 Contributing**
 Feel free to submit a pull request or open an issue for suggestions!